• en

 No Longer Under the Radar

 Mike has two ways of self-medicating: alcohol and meth.
-Initially, he kept these two compulsions “below other people’s radar” so that they would not destroy either his very active and successful work or his family, or both.
+Initially, he kept these two compulsions “below other people’s radars” so that they would not destroy either his very active and successful work or family, or both.

 Mike realized that he was at the brink of losing a lot in life, including the two things which he valued most: work and family.
 His family had enough and demanded that he seek help, which he did.

-Now motivated mostly internally, Mike began the challenging process of bringing his life back into balance.
-He has relapsed on alcohol a few times; however, he recognizes that he must continue to break the addiction chains because “it is worth it.”
+Mike began the challenging process of bringing his life back into balance.
+He has relapsed on alcohol a few times; however, he recognizes that it is part of change and that he must continue to break the addiction chains because “it is worth it.”
 As an adage says, “Once you fall off the horse, get back in the saddle.”

 Does Mike’s story sound familiar to you?